 Pin Me For Later!

 The rock towers were originally meant to come down in 2018, but because of the immense popularity, received a three year extension.
-Currently, the towers are expected to be removed at the end of 2021.
+Currently, Seven Magic Mountains is expected to be removed at the end of 2021.
 Go see them as soon as possible, because they won’t be around forever!

-Besides being visually stunning and intriguing, the artist had a concept in mind; to play with the connection between the natural and the manmade.
+Besides being visually stunning and intriguing, the artist had an interesting concept in mind.
+He wanted to play with the relationship between the natural and the manmade.
 In the artists’ own words:

 “[T]he location is physically and symbolically mid-way between the natural and the artificial: the natural is expressed by the mountain ranges, desert, and Jean Dry Lake backdrop, and the artificial is expressed by the highway and the constant flow of traffic between Los Angeles and Las Vegas.”